Antvirf/stui/README.md

       -copy-first-column-only
           if true, only copy the first column of the table to clipboard when copying (default true) -job-columns-config string
           comma-separated list of scontrol fields to show in job view, use '//' to combine column or '++' to extend columns to full width.
-'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName++,RunTime,NodeList,QOS,NumCPUs,Mem")
+'JobId', 'Partitions' and 'JobState' are always shown. (default "UserId,JobName++,Comment,RunTime,NodeList,QOS,NumCPUs,Mem")
       -load-sacct-data-from duration
           load sacct data starting from this long ago, specify as a duration, e.g. '1h', '2h'.
 This can be very slow on busy clusters, so use with caution.
 Set to 0 to not load any data from sacct. (default 30m0s)
       -log-level int